 - a.
-Increase FAA responsibility for direct engagement with local communities near airports, both to respond to community concerns as well as inform residents of any proposed changes. - b.
-Confirm the eligibility of airport-area public schools for FAA AIP noise insulation grant funding. - c.
-Support efforts to have the FAA and other federal agencies research the relationship between aviation activity and ultrafine particulate emissions, as well as their associated impacts. - d.
+Support and engage in federal efforts to study future regional air capacity. - b.
+Increase FAA responsibility for direct engagement with local communities near airports, both to respond to community concerns as well as inform residents of any proposed changes. - c.
+Confirm the eligibility of airport-area public schools for FAA AIP noise insulation grant funding. - d.
+Support efforts to have the FAA and other federal agencies research the relationship between aviation activity and ultrafine particulate emissions, as well as their associated impacts. - e.
 Support changes to regulations that would create greater flexibility for airports to address community needs including workforce & economic development, Project Labor Agreements, and disadvantaged business contracting.

-• Expanded Aviation Biofuels Deployment:
+• Expanded Sustainable Aviation Fuels Deployment: